UCL-ARC/python-tooling/README.md

 ## Tutorial

 Some quick instructions for using our template are below.
-We also have a pedagogical [tutorial](./tutorial.md) that has been given in a couple of workshops geared towards researchers at UCL.
+We also have a [tutorial](./tutorial.md) that has been presented in a couple of workshops aimed at researchers at UCL.

 ## Using our template